 - Order by size.
 After making the same model/shape, have everyone work together to line them up in order of size.
 To be competitive, you could choose three random numbers (for example, 3, 7, 12) and reward the models that are the third, seventh and twelfth in the line.

 - Match the model.
 Make a model and show it to the children briefly.
 Do so while talking about it, saying the name and describing it.
 Then, ask students to make a matching model.
 You could reward the “best” three if you like.

 Here is a final game using playdough:

-- When the music stops the student holding the dough has to quickly make a particular shape.
-This could be decided and announced before passing the dough, or it could be called out after the music stops.
+3. When the music stops, the student holding the dough must quickly make a particular shape.
+This could be decided and announced before passing the dough or called out after the music stops.

-- There could be a reward (for completing it satisfactorily in time) and/or a sanction for failing, or you can just start the music again and continue the fun.
+5. There could be a reward (for completing it satisfactorily in time) and/or a sanction for failing.
+Or you can start the music again and continue the fun.

 Why Are Cooperative ESL Games Perfect for Kindergarteners?